Marketplan.ioStarts at $9 per month

 Marketing your business is no longer a straightforward and one-dimensional task.

 It doesn't matter if you are an early-stage start-up, an upcoming agency, a small e-commerce business, or a Fortune-500 biggie, it's imperative to use a combination of strategies and tactics to promote your business to get the widest outreach.

-With so many ideas and strategies going around your mind, one thing becomes very hard to get a grip of.
-To plan, organize and track everything.
+With so many ideas and strategies going around your mind, one thing becomes very hard to get a grip on.
+To plan, organize, and track everything.

 There was a growing need for such a tool to visually map and plan your marketing efforts.

 Funnelytics was released around the end of 2017 to be exactly that tool and still one of the best.
 However, as its name suggests, it's more of a funnel mapping tool rather than an entire planning tool for all your marketing and there was a real lack of collaborative planning for teams & agencies.

 Also, it is significantly more expensive than Marketplan.

 When Marketplan was released in September' 2018, I was relieved and pleasantly surprised that finally there is a tool to accomplish this.

 It is founded by Ty Duran, who is also the founder of some really good tools like Conversion Fly and Convert Pages (which by the way is a fantastic funnel builder that costs just $69 per month for unlimited funnels and pages, almost one-fifth of what mainstream funnel builders cost).
 So, the initial impression is quite good.

 The following modules are available to map in the canvas,